MAK660/Dataset/README.md

 # Dataset
-Disclaimer:
+Dataset Acknowledgement

-The DBLP and IMDB were reformatted from http://home.cse.ust.hk/faculty/wilfred/wangxinyu/TF.html website.
+The DBLP and IMDB datasets used in this work were obtained and reformatted from the source available at: https://ieeexplore.ieee.org/document/7445184.

-The expertise data set are created based on the publically available collection of expertise from the Faculty of Computing, Universiti Malaysia Pahang, Pahang, Malaysia.
+The expertise dataset was developed based on publicly available data from the Faculty of Computing, Universiti Malaysia Pahang Al-Sultan Abdullah (UMPSA), Malaysia.

-Please put acknowledgement accordingly.
+Please ensure appropriate acknowledgment is given when using these datasets in any publication or project.

-Contact Person:
+Contact Information

+For further inquiries regarding the datasets, please contact:

 Md.
-Abdul Kader (kdr2k10@gmail.com) and Kamal Z. Zamli (kamalz@ump.edu.my), Universiti Malaysia Pahang, Pahang, Malaysia.
+Abdul Kader (kdr2k10@gmail.com) and Kamal Z. Zamli (kamalz@ump.edu.my), Universiti Malaysia Pahang Al-Sultan Abdullah, 26600 Pekan, Pahang, Malaysia.